-Based on the employment rate in September 2016, for the North Tyne to close the gap with the current national (minus London) employment rate, an additional 16,100 working age residents would have to enter employment. is equivalent approximately 2,000 residents per annum.
+Based on the employment rate in September 2016, for the North Tyne to close the gap with the current national (minus London) employment rate, an additional 16,100 working age residents would have to enter employment.
+This is equivalent to approximately 2,000 residents per annum.